-Jeff Bezos’s Blue Origin lost to Elon Musk’s SpaceX on a major NASA contract.
-Now a powerful senator is stepping in to help.
+Blue Origin’s loss to SpaceX on the lunar lander contract may get Congress to do something it hadn’t done before: Give NASA extra money

 Now, it seems Jeff Bezos may be having more luck pulling money out of Congress for NASA’s moon mission than the space agency itself has had.

 With the limited funding, NASA said it could afford to pay for only a single company to build its lunar lander and last month it awarded Elon Musk’s SpaceX the contract.
-As a result, Bezos’s space venture, Blue Origin, lost out, after bidding $6 billion, or twice what SpaceX had said it would charge.
+As a result, Bezos’s space venture, Blue Origin, lost out after bidding $6 billion, or twice what SpaceX had said it would charge.
 (Bezos owns The Washington Post.)

 Along with Dynetics, the defense contractor that also lost out on the contract, Blue Origin protested NASA’s decision, saying the space agency “executed a flawed acquisition.”
 It also took to Capitol Hill, lobbying its allies in Congress to force NASA to come up with the additional money and make a second award.